Best Cards without Foreign Transaction Fees in Canada 2024

 In this article, we’ll cover providers that do not have foreign transaction fees such as Wise and KOHO, as well as banks like EQ Bank that offer some cards with no foreign transaction fees.

-5 best international cards with no foreign transaction fees Canada
+4 Best international cards with no foreign transaction fees Canada

 There are plenty of different options for no foreign transaction fees in Canada including debit, prepaid and credit cards.
-To give a picture we’ve selected 5 of the best across all categories and lined them up side by side for comparison.
+To give a picture we’ve selected 4 of the best across all categories and lined them up side by side for comparison.
 There’s more detail on each later to help you pick.

-Card name | Card type | Fees | Exchange Rates | Overseas withdrawal fee |
+Card name | Card type | Fees | Exchange rates | Overseas withdrawal fee |

 ---|---|---|---|---|